 IN RE: ARBY’S RESTAURANT GROUP, INC. DATA SECURITY LITIGATION

-Karen Hanson Riebel serves as co-lead counsel on behalf of financial institutions who issue credit and debit cards that were used at Arby’s restaurants.
-Plaintiffs allege that as a result of Arby’s inadequate security and failure to identify and contain a data breach in 2016 and 2017, they were required to cancel and reissue compromised cards, notify customers, refund fraudulent transactions, increase fraud monitoring and close accounts.
-This action is pending in the United States District Court for the Northern District of Georgia before the Honorable Amy Totenberg.
-Motions to dismiss are currently pending.
+Karen Hanson Riebel serves as co-lead counsel on behalf of financial institutions who issue credit and debit cards that were used at Arby’s restaurants and subject to the Arby’s data breach.
+Plaintiffs allege that as a result of Arby’s inadequate security and failure to identify and contain data breaches in 2016 and 2017, they were required to cancel and reissue compromised cards, notify customers of the breach, refund fraudulent transactions, increase fraud monitoring, and close accounts.
+This action is pending in the United States District Court for the Northern District of Georgia before the Honorable Amy Totenberg and survived a motion to dismiss in March 2018.

 IN RE: COMMUNITY HEALTH SYSTEMS, INC., CUSTOMER SECURITY DATA BREACH LITIGATION